 The Americans with Disabilities Act (ADA) passed in 1990 and ushered in a growing awareness of Deaf needs.
 In particular, schools learned that educational interpreters for Deaf students greatly helped students who might otherwise struggle to succeed.
 As with second-language students, native speakers of ASL are at a disadvantage in the English-only classroom.
 They run the risk of lagging further behind when the school does not attend to their linguistic needs.
 Classroom interpreting for Deaf students is incredibly important: it ensures equal treatment and access to educational opportunity.

 Educational interpreting is as much a specialization as medical, legal, or any similar division.
 It requires training and certification, terminology use and comprehension, and a background understanding of core educational concepts.
 Any school that calls upon the services of an interpreter for a Deaf student should seek an accredited professional.
 The Registry of Interpreters for the Deaf (RID) and Commission on Collegiate Interpreter Education (CCIE) maintain rubrics for qualification.
-You can also contact an interpreting agency, such as Global Arena, to find the partner who suits your needs.
+You can also contact an interpreting agency, such as Global Arena, to find the vendor who suits your needs.
 Ultimately, the best educational interpreters are those who are not only bilingual but also understand classroom dynamics.

-ASL in the Educational Setting
+ASL in the Classroom Setting

 A common misconception about American Sign Language (ASL) is that it is merely English spoken with the hands.
 However, ASL is an independent language with its own grammar, vocabulary, syntax, and narrative structure.
 An educational interpreter for Deaf students needs not only professional Interpreting training for ASL, but also classroom training.
 The educational setting also includes different power dynamics than a “typical” interpreting assignment.
 One party (the student) has, by definition, less information and authority than the other (the teacher).
 Classroom interpreters must bridge not only the language gap, but also a knowledge gap, to facilitate the learning process.